BWI Rail Station

 BWI Rail Station (signed as BWI Thurgood Marshall Airport) is an intermodal passenger station in Linthicum, Maryland near Baltimore/Washington International Airport (BWI).
 It is served by Amtrak Northeast Corridor intercity trains, MARC Penn Line regional rail trains, and several local bus lines.

 The station is located just over a mile from the airport's terminal.
 It was the first intercity rail station in the United States built to service an airport.
 A free shuttle bus runs between the station and the airport terminal at all hours.

-Although Penn Station is the Baltimore area's main intercity station, BWI Airport is a major station in its own right.
-It is Amtrak's sixth-busiest station in the Mid-Atlantic region (behind New York Penn, Washington, Philadelphia, Baltimore Penn, and Albany-Rensselaer), the third-busiest in the Baltimore-Washington corridor, and the 12th busiest nationwide.
+Although Penn Station is the Baltimore area's main intercity station, BWI Airport is a major Amtrak stop in its own right and one of the busiest in Maryland.